There's one dilemma still plaguing some mobile phone users: how to avoid data roaming charges.

 How to Avoid Roaming Charges Recap

-Fortunately, there are several ways to avoid roaming charges, but if you're feeling uncomfortable with the risks, then perhaps it is best to go with an international phone rental or an international plan.
-However, it's a good idea to do some research in your carrier's policies.
-If you're unhappy with said policies, then you should at least take into account what the best international roaming plans are.
+Fortunately, there are several ways to avoid roaming charges, but if you're feeling uncomfortable with the risks, then perhaps it is best to go with an international SIM card or one of the best international roaming plans.